 UCI is one of 62 universities in the U.S. and Canada elected to membership in the prestigious Association of American Universities.

-UCI is ranked 11th among the nation’s best public universities and 42nd among all national public and private universities, according to the annual U.S. News & World Report “America’s Best Colleges” ranking of undergraduate programs at leading universities.
+UCI is ranked ninth among the nation's best public universities and 39th among all national public and private universities, according to the annual U.S. News & World Report "America's Best Colleges" ranking of undergraduate programs at leading universities.
 UCI also ranks 31st in best value.
 Among specific undergraduate programs, The Henry Samueli School of Engineering ranked 48th among engineering schools whose highest degree is a doctorate.
-UCI’s undergraduate major in The Paul Merage School of Business was ranked for the first time, placing 39th.
+UCI's undergraduate major in The Paul Merage School of Business was ranked 34th.

 Kiplinger Personal Finance ranked UCI 29th among the "Best Values in Public Colleges," published December 2015, listing the top public universities in the country for affordability and quality of education.